michaelkamprath/eater-sap-1-improvements/instruction-register-8-bit/README.md

 One thing that I realized when I was developing the full instruction set design is that 256 instructions is not really that much when you start to factor in combinatorics of all registers, indirect addresses, and direct values, the instruction set and fill up rather quick.
 So, I wanted to introduce the concept of extended instructions.
 These would be instructions that take two bytes to identify rather than just one.
 The benefit here is that the instruction set has more bits to allow for instructions with high cardinality operand sets.
 For example, the `mov` instruction takes up 25% of the 8-bit instruction space to enable all the possible combinations of operands.
 To create a similar type instruction, such as a `swap` instruction that allows the wapping of values between any register and/or memory location, there is likely not enough remaining instruction space to account for all the possible operand combinations after other instructions, such as jumps and ALU operations, are implemented.
 An extended instruction space could enable the creation of more such high cardinality instructions.

 What I developed isn't very sophisticated.
 In the approach I developed, the first byte is an `XTD`, which is in the "normal" instruction set only flags that the next byte is an instruction from the extended set.
 To make this work, the instruction register needs to maintain an extended flag that indicates to the microcode whether the instruction is a "normal" or "extended" instruction.
 This flag is implemented as a flip flop that gets set by a control line activated by the `XTD` instruction.
 This flip flop drives an address line into the microcode ROMs.
 Then from this point the next byte is loaded  is treated as a new instruction, but since the `XTD` bit is set on the microcode ROM address lines, the next byte can be a completely different instruction even if its bit pattern matches a "normal" instruction.
 The flip flop gets reset at the end of every instruction when the `SCr` (Step Counter Reset) control line is activated.

+### Assembler
+The sister project to this breadboard CPU is my customizable assembler, [BespokeASM](https://github.com/michaelkamprath/bespokeasm).
+I have updated the assembler to support the [addressing modes](https://github.com/michaelkamprath/bespokeasm/wiki/Assembly-Language-Syntax#addressing-modes) and [instruction configuration](https://github.com/michaelkamprath/bespokeasm/wiki/Instruction-Set-Configuration-File#machine-code-compilation) required by this change to my breadboard CPU's instruction set.

 ## Instruction Register
 The instruction register design is simply two 74LS173 4-bit flip flops with the addition of a single flip flop for the `XTD` bit using a 74LS74.
 Collectively these drive nine address lines of the microcode ROMs.